Cozy things to do in winter in London

 Revisit one of London’s major museums

 The fact that London’s world-class museums are free to enter is something that shouldn’t be taken for granted.
 There are incredible collections at our fingertips that don’t cost a penny to see, so they also provide a great day out when budget is tight after holiday spending.
 From the Tate Modern to the Tate Britain, our national art collections are as vibrant as ever.
 The Tate Britain had a shakeup in 2023, so if you haven’t made it to see the new curation, it’s definitely worth a stop by.
 Both the British Museum and the National Gallery are as dynamic as ever, so why not stop by and see a masterpiece this winter?
+The National Gallery is celebrating its 250 year anniversary and will open a new rehang this spring.

 Previous